Last Updated: 12th March, 2021

 “In this complex world, however, uncertainty is inseparable from reality and to make events of chance, a scapegoat for performing poorly is not only an exercise in futility but reckless too.”

-Shedding the command and control anatomy, leaders need to recognize and be the first ones to signal change by adopting agile ways of working and telegraphing the same through their evolved public behaviors.
+Leaders need to recognize and be the first ones to signal change by adopting agile ways of working and telegraphing the same through their evolved public behaviors.

-“Good leaders lead, agile leaders lead with the intention to serve.”
+“Good leaders lead, agile leaders, lead with the intention to serve.”

-Championing the values of trust, transparency, accountability, collaboration and by realizing the promise of trial and error, they focus on empowering their teams and removing impediments to drive value.
-In cultivating servant leadership, agile leaders withdraw from micromanaging smallest details, develop newer ways of open communication to engage with the organization, and grant autonomy to their cross-functional teams.
+Championing the values of trust, transparency, accountability, collaboration and by realizing the promise of trial and error, they focus on empowering their software development teams and removing impediments to drive value.
+In cultivating servant leadership, agile leaders withdraw from micromanaging the smallest details, develop newer ways of open communication to engage with the organization, and grant autonomy to their cross-functional teams.

 These teams consist of a small number of individuals who are adaptive in the face of challenges, incorporate feedback regularly to continually improve, and build on the momentum through instant issue resolution.

 Getting agile right promises astronomical advancements in the growth of a company.
 Capitalizing on that promise is DevOps, adoption of which is a key accelerator that fortifies the agile software development process for faster, reliable, secure, and iterative release cycles.